jonpecar/ThreesPlus/source/index.rst

 built of rules which have been ordanically added over time.
 It is intended that this rule book will be kept up to date as rules are organically added through player suggestions.

+The game cam be played with a deck of standard playing cards.
+It is recommened to play with multiple decks of cards for the best experience.
+Three decks is a good amount, particularly for groups of 4 or more.

 If you would like to contribute new rules or modifications to existing rules, please submit an issue or pull request at the GitHub page which can be found here_.